peterchettiar/DEngZoomCamp_2025/Week_1_basics_n_setup/README.md

 A **Docker image** is a _static snapshot_ of a container that we can define to run our software, or in this case our data pipelines.
 By exporting our Docker images to Cloud providers such as Amazon Web Services or Google Cloud Platform we can run our containers there.

+> _IMPORTANT SUMMARY OF DOCKER_
-> Note: In the typical workflow of using Docker, you would start by creating a Dockerfile, which serves as the blueprint for building a Docker image.
+> In the typical workflow of using Docker, you would start by creating a Dockerfile, which serves as the blueprint for building a Docker image.
 The Dockerfile contains instructions for assembling the image, including specifying the base image, copying files, installing dependencies, setting environment variables, and defining commands to run when the container starts.

 > Once you have a Dockerfile, you use the `docker build` command to build the Docker image based on the instructions provided in the Dockerfile.
 This process results in the creation of a Docker image, which is a static snapshot of the application and its dependencies at a particular point in time.

 > Once you have a Docker image, you can then use it to create Docker containers.
-Containers are runtime instances of Docker images, and they are created using the docker run command or other container orchestration tools.
+Containers are runtime instances of Docker images, and they are created using the `docker run` command or other container orchestration tools.
 When you run a container, Docker creates an instance of the image, initializes its filesystem and network settings, and starts the application process defined in the image.

 Docker provides the following advantages: